On F List of Movie Reviews

 the first true conflict shows up.

-When the wife revealed she had been diagnosed of osteosarcoma which is extremely rare, the plot starts
+When the wife revealed that she had been diagnosed of osteosarcoma which is extremely rare, the plot starts

 end of it.
 But nooo...there's more to go by shifting the focus to her ex-husband by wanting his daughter back.